 In simple words, starch can be defined as the most important complex carbohydrate compounds.
 It is a polysaccharide and glucoside reserve of plants.
-It is renewable and biodegradable products, which are also used as a perfect raw material and a substitute for fossil-fuels components such as detergents, glues, plastics, etc.
+It is a renewable and biodegradable product, so it can act as a perfect raw material and a substitute for fossil-fuel components in making detergents, glues, plastics, etc.

 The starch molecules comprise a large number of glucose units that are bound together by glycosidic bonds and are produced by all vegetables and other plant sources through the process of photosynthesis.
 The starch molecules function as energy storage in plant cells, which is necessary for their growth, development, and reproduction.
 Barley, potatoes, maize, rice, wheat are a few examples of plant products from which starch are extracted and distributed to different industries.